 When I moved to the rural county I now live in, I learned they were several years into their "Single-stream recycling" initiative.
 All household garbage--organic materials, plastics, metals, whatever--went into the same bag.
-A nearby recycling facility held magic machines that tore the bags open and sorted the trash using a multitude of technologies, then recycled everything recyclable.
+The nearby recycling facility held magic machines that tore the bags open and sorted the trash using a multitude of technologies, then recycled everything recyclable.
 I was in awe when I watched the company's presentation video.

 However, an Israeli company called UBQ Materials appears to have cracked the problem.
 At their facility in the Negev Desert, truckload after truckload of unsorted household garbage is dropped off.
 Metals and glass are separated and recycled, as is common at a facility like this.
 What's uncommon is that everything else--plastics, paper, food waste, you name it--is all transformed into an entirely new material called UBQ.